-- (b) The mathematics program for grades 7-12 shall provide the teaching candidate with the skills, competencies, and knowledge gained through a combination of academic and supervised field-based experience in the following areas: - (1) In the area of pedagogy, the candidate shall have the ability to: - Plan and conduct units and lessons appropriate for the grade range which: - Enable students to construct new concepts through active participation in mathematical modeling, investigations, and problem- solving; - Include multiple explanations and representations, including, but not limited to intuitive and formal arguments or proofs; - o Incorporate literacy strategies that assist students in reading and understanding mathematics; - Provide opportunities for students to use written, oral, and other creative expressions to demonstrate their understanding of mathematical concepts to a variety of audiences; and - Emphasize connections within and between mathematics and other disciplines. - o Incorporate: - Manipulatives, including, but not limited to: - Pattern BlocksTM: - Virtual manipulatives; - Geoboards; and - Algebra tiles. - Current technologies, including, but not limited to: - Dynamic statistical and geometric programs; - Data collection devices; and - 21st century tools. - Model and nurture habits of minds within the context of mathematics: - Use technology appropriately and effectively in the learning and teaching of mathematics, including, but not limited to: - Scientific and graphing calculators; - Computer-based laboratory (CBL) units; - The internet; and - Computer software including the 4 areas of: - Symbolic manipulators; - Dynamic geometry programs; - Spreadsheets; and - Statistical packages. - Apply an understanding of learning theories and styles to the teaching of mathematics appropriate for the grade range which articulate: - Why conceptual knowledge of mathematics is needed in conjunction with the teaching of procedures or algorithms; and - The role of teacher beliefs about mathematics and its effect on student learning; - Plan and conduct a variety of assessments and evaluations appropriate for the grade range that: - O Diagnose students' preconceptions, misconceptions, and understandings of mathematics and continuously - monitor students' understandings; and - Evaluate procedural and conceptual understanding, and interpret students' mathematical processes and communication skills. - Demonstrate a capacity to appreciate and recognize the value of professional practices which include:
+- demonstrate their understanding of mathematical concepts to a variety of audiences; and

+- Emphasize connections within and between mathematics and other disciplines.

+- o Incorporate: Manipulatives, including, but not limited to:

+- Pattern BlocksTM;

+- Virtual manipulatives;

+- Geoboards; and

+- Algebra tiles.

+- Current technologies, including, but not limited to:

+- o Dynamic statistical and geometric programs;

+- Data collection devices; and

+- 21st century tools.

+- Model and nurture habits of minds within the context of mathematics;

+- Use technology appropriately and effectively in the learning and teaching of mathematics, including, but not limited to:

+- o Scientific and graphing calculators;

+- o Computer-based laboratory (CBL) units;

+- o The internet; and

+- o Computer software including the 4 areas of:

+- o Symbolic manipulators;

+- o Dynamic geometry programs;

+- o Spreadsheets; and

+- Statistical packages.

+Apply an understanding of learning theories and styles to the teaching of mathematics appropriate for the grade range which articulate:

+- Why conceptual knowledge of mathematics is needed in conjunction with the teaching of procedures or algorithms; and - o The role of teacher beliefs about mathematics and its effect on student learning;

+Plan and conduct a variety of assessments and evaluations appropriate for the grade range that:

+- Diagnose students' preconceptions, misconceptions, and understandings of mathematics and continuously monitor students' understandings; and - Evaluate procedural and conceptual understanding, and interpret students' mathematical processes and communication skills. - Demonstrate a capacity to appreciate and recognize the value of professional practices which include: